alicemoyon/dataeng-capstone/README.md

 ## Project Summary

-The goal of this project was to create a data pipeline to clean, process and enrich data from reviews of US businesses on Google Local and make it available for analysis by two different teams:
+The goal of this project was to create an ETL data pipeline to clean, process and enrich data from Google Local reviews of US-based businesses on Google Local and make it available for analysis by two different teams:
 - a team of data scientists working on a Machine Learning model to cover a wide range of business categories.
 - a team of data analysts that will perform an exploratory analysis of restaurant reviews for a business client who owns a US-based Italian restaurant chain.